Watch this video to learn more about Performance Pathway.

-The approved pilot program - now referred to as the Performance Pathway - becomes official in January 2019; however, eligible Diplomates who opt to participate in 2018 can still do so.
-The January 2019 date is just the formal marker of the program's status as an approved MOC program.
+The approved pilot program - now referred to as Performance Pathway - became official in January 2019, which is the formal marker of the program's status as an approved MOC program.
 See Eligibility Requirements for more details about eligibility.

 Diplomates in MOC Year 6 are not eligible to participate if they have:

-- A Part II Lifelong Learning & Self-Assessment aggregate score (over MOC years 1-5) of less than 86%.
+- A Part II Lifelong Learning and Self-Assessment running average (over MOC Years 1-5) of less than 86%;

 - A Probationary certification status;